Music Maker of NeoRetro IndieRock SynthPop EDM,

-Nebulae is a New Orleans-based music producer who makes NeoRetro AltRock SynthPop EDM.
-He has produced more than 270 songs, spanning 14 albums and more than 25 remixes, collaborating with artists all over the world.
+Nebulae is a New Orleans-based music maker who creates NeoRetro AltRock SynthPop EDM.
+He has created more than 270 songs, spanning 14 albums and more than 25 remixes, collaborating with artists all over the world.

 Nebulae’s music is heavily influenced by bands like New Order, the Smiths, Alphaville, the Cure, U2, Erasure, Yaz, Orbital, and other synth and alt rock bands from the 80s & 90s.
 Modern day EDM and trance (like Above and Beyond, Seven Lions, ODESZA, M83) and guitar-driven bands (like Explosions in the Sky, Sigur Ros, and Shiny Toy Guns) continue to influence Nebulae as his productions evolve.